tannerghosen/PasswordGeneratorAPI/README.md

 In either case, it will run by default on localhost on port 3000, though this can be changed in app.js.
 After that, open a web browser and go to localhost:3000.<br>
 The POST commands for the API are as follows:<br>
-/password - Generates a password.
-Has a length query parameter (which determines password length) and a response query parameter (which determines response type, <!--either XML or JSON--> at the moment only JSON is available.)<br>
+password - Generates a password. 'length' (integer) is the required request parameter which determines password length.<br>
-/validate - Validates a password against a regex to determine if it's strong or not based on a few criterias.
-Has a a password query parameter
+validate - Validates a password against a regex to determine if it's strong or not based on a few criterias. 'password' (string) is the required request parameter which is the password you wish to validate.<br>
-(which is the password you wish to validate) and a response query parameter (which determines response type, <!--either XML or JSON--> at the moment only JSON is available.)<br>